gonzalonunez/docc-gpt/README.md

 ## One more thing...

 The curious reader may notice that some of the documentation examples used in the prompt come from the inimitable [NSHipster](https://nshipster.com/swift-documentation/).
-I'm a longtime fan and tremendous appreciator of everything that NSHipster has done for mobile developers all over the world.
+I'm a longtime fan and tremendous appreciator of everything that NSHipster has done for mobile developers everywhere.